JamesZhao01/nautilus-tutorial/README.md

 - https://ucsd-prp.gitlab.io/ (official nautilus docs)
 - Element (tech support) https://ucsd-prp.gitlab.io/userdocs/start/contact/

+# !!!Important!!!
+- Please read [The User Guide](https://ucsd-prp.gitlab.io/) before making an account so you know how Nautilus works.
+Feel free to ask any questions.
+It is important to use it properly since admins will get mad if you use it wrong, and it is shared with many other universities and groups.

 # Initial Setup

 1. Have ~~Martha (mgahl@eng.ucsd.edu)~~ Me(James Zhao, jjz005@ucsd.edu as of April 2023) add you to the Nautilus whitelist